 Parents’ Emphasis on Dressing Modestly

 Participants described comments from their parents as largely rule-based, telling daughters to cover up and dress modestly.
 Some parental messages stressed the need for their daughter to manage male attention.
 One participant recalled a time when she was with her friends at the beach having photos taken, and her parent “told me I should cover up more since there are other guys around, and that made me felt shameful of showing my body when in a public setting.”
 (Asian; Participant 21).
-Whereas many parents may have simply wanted to protect their daughters from negative attention, some parental messages blamed their daughters for their clothes: “My body would attract men (because I developed early & heavily) and I would have to be conscious to cover up to avoid being preyed on, otherwise I deserved it”.
+Whereas many parents may have simply wanted to protect their daughters from negative attention, some parental messages blamed their daughters for their clothes: “My body would attract men (because I developed early & heavily) and I would have to be conscious to cover up to avoid being preyed on, otherwise I deserved it.”
 (Latina; Participant #108).
 This participant’s parent(s) communicated that it was up to her to ensure her safety.
 Other parental messages indicated that clothing should project feminine respectability, including dressing ladylike and feminine, or being aware that clothing can make one appear promiscuous:

 My mom often told me I was “too fast” whenever I wore anything that vaguely showed my body shape.
 I was taught to think of my body as too sexual.
 I to this day feel uncomfortable if my chest is even somewhat exposed.
 (Latina; Participant 262).

 Participants reported that they were told clothing can function as a signal (e.g., an invitation for sexual behavior or objectification), or the idea that boys will be boys, and it is up to girls to protect themselves.
-According to many participants’ parents, how one presents themselves sends a message, whether intended or not, about what kind attention they will receive.
+According to many participants’ parents, how one presents oneself sends a message, whether intended or not, about what kind of attention they will receive.
 In response, participants recalled feelings of shame and discomfort about their bodies.

 Peers’ Emphasis on Dressing to Be Sexually Appealing

-Whereas parental messages warned against sexual attention, peer messages actively encouraged sexual attention such as to show off the body.
+Whereas parental messages warned against sexual attention, peer messages actively encouraged sexual attention, such as to show off the body.
 Some comments were seemingly reactionary to their parents’ rules about clothing, where peers encouraged (and sometimes pressured) each other to dress a certain way.
 For peers, clothes were meant to be seen and experienced by others: “My friends communicated to me that I should dress for what men like” (White; Participant 53).
 Another participant recalled that peers would say to “wear makeup and wear revealing clothing to get a boyfriend.”
 (Latina; Participant 154).
 Not only did peers communicate that clothes should signal sexual appeal, they also communicated how clothes function as social power, including the ability to participate in a romantic/sexual relationship.
 While there were some responses relating to clothing judgments from peers (e.g., such as not to dress “too revealing”), there were very few.
 Similarly, only a couple of comments emphasized the notion of dressing for yourself (e.g., wear what makes you comfortable), but this was not common for either parents or peers.
 Rather, most comments regarding clothing from both parents and peers conveyed that one could (and should) use clothes to either avoid or gain attention from boys/men.

 Reinforcing Beauty Ideals vs. Promoting Body Appreciation